Quick Start

 Pick your starting point

-Claude by Anthropic — excellent at reasoning, long documents, and nuanced writing.
-Great default choice.
+Claude by Anthropic β excellent at reasoning, long documents, and nuanced writing.
+Great default choice for tasks that require careful analysis or careful instruction-following.

 Free tier available.
 No credit card required to start.